Dakar Rally: Incidents

 Omar Osama bin Laden, the son of Osama bin Laden, attracted news coverage in 2008 by promoting himself as an "ambassador of peace" and proposing a 3000 mi horse race across North Africa as a replacement to the Dakar Rally, with sponsors' money going to support child victims of war, saying "I heard the rally was stopped because of al-Qaida.
 I don't think they are going to stop me."

 On 7 January 2009, the body of 49-year-old motorcyclist Pascal Terry from France was found.
 He had been missing for three days and his body lay on a remote part of the second stage between Santa Rosa de la Pampa and Puerto Madryn.

 On 4 January 2010, a woman watching the Dakar Rally was killed when a vehicle taking part in the race veered off the course and hit her during the opening stage.

-On 1 January 2012, motorcyclist Jorge Martinez Boero of Argentina died after suffering a cardiac arrest after a fall.
+On 1 January 2012, motorcyclist Jorge Andrés Martínez Boero of Argentina died after suffering a cardiac arrest after a fall.
 He was treated by medical staff within five minutes of the accident, but died on the way to hospital.

 On 7 January 2015, motorcycle rider Michal Hernik died in unknown circumstances during Stage 3 of the 2015 rally.

 On 12 January 2020, Portuguese motorcycle rider Paulo Gonçalves died after suffering a heart attack due to a crash on the seventh stage.

 On 15 January 2021, motorcyclist Pierre Cherpin of France died.
 The 52-year-old Frenchman fell off his motorcycle on 10 January, and a rescue team in a helicopter found him unconscious in the desert.
 He was rushed to a hospital in Saudi Arabia where he was treated for his injuries.
 He sustained serious head injuries and cracked ribs, and one of his lungs also collapsed.
 Cherpin underwent emergency neurosurgery and was placed in an artificial coma.
 Doctors were initially optimistic about his recovery path and there were no complications after the surgery.
 He died during the medical transfer from Jeddah to France.

 Overall, 76 people, including 31 competitors, have died in the Dakar Rally.